 For i = 1, the sequences Gai64 and Gbi64 are equal to the corresponding Ga64 and Gb64 sequences defined in 20.11 for the DMG PHY.
 Similarly, for i = 1, the sequences Gai128 and Gbi128 are equal to the corresponding Ga128 and Gb128 sequences defined in 20.11 for the DMG PHY.

 As opposed to the DK vector, the value of the WK vector depends on the spatial stream number used to define the Golay pair (GaiN, GbiN) for ith stream.
-Table 38 shows the value of the WK vector defined for each spatial stream and corresponding sequence length.
+Table 1 and Table 2 show the value of the WK vector defined for each spatial stream and corresponding sequence length.

-—WK vector value to generate Golay sequences
+—